Acumatica/Acumatica-Surveys/Phase3Beta.md

 <img src="/docs/images/SS2-UploadPackage.PNG" height="100%" width="100%">

 **Step Four:** After the package is uploaded, you will need to publish it.
 Select the package you just uploaded by clicking on its associated *checkbox* to the left and then click on the **Publish** tab to publish your package.
-Once it's published, you are ready to create your fist Survey!
+Once it's published, you are ready to create your first Survey!

 <img src="docs/images/SS03 - Surveys Install Phase3 Customization.PNG" height="100%" width="100%">